Pirate FlagPirates and PrivateersPirate Flag

 Coping with Capture: Hostage Handbook on Somali Pirates

-Danish Maritime Officers, 2012, ISBN 978-87-995053-0-2, $35.00
+Danish Maritime Officers, 2012, ISBN 978-87-995053-0-2, US $35.00

 In the first foreword of this book, Captain Andrey Nozhkin writes, “Nobody is immune to misfortune.”
 He knows whereof he speaks, for he spent sixty-eight days in captivity after Somali pirates seized the CEC Future on 7 November 2008.
-For ships traveling in the waters between the east coast of Africa and the Middle East, piracy has become such a threat that the question isn’t if they will be attacked, but when.
+For ships traveling in the waters between the east coast of Africa and the Middle East, piracy has become such a threat that the question isn’t if they will be attacked but when.
 A number of books have been published in recent years on Somali pirates, but none of them address what seafarers need to know should they face such an attack and find themselves hostages of the pirates.
 Coping with Capture fills that void.

 The opening paragraph of the Introduction explains the purpose of this book.